Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Musta been bad."

 "...Yeah.
 But!
 He’s alive.
 We can deal with the rest."
-Hunter let out a sigh he’d been holding for...fuck, for a couple of *days* and realized he suddenly had *energy* again.
+Hunter let out a sigh he’d been holding for... fuck, for a couple of *days* and realized he suddenly had *energy* again.
 Like, all the jogging and volleyball and whatever, that had just been ticking over.
-Now, he wanted to...somethin’.
+Now, he wanted to... somethin’.
 Anythin’!
 Go dancing, maybe?
 He musta dozed a while...

 "...Shit, I gotta be more careful.
 I nearly missed a meal!"